-- Men and women who feel that their self esteem or confidence are affected by their concerns and feelings about their ageing facial appearance
+- Men and women who feel that their self esteem or confidence is affected by their concerns and feelings about their ageing facial appearance

 What are the results like?

-How will you feel after blepharoplasty surgery and what is the recovery period like?
+How will you feel after blepharoplasty surgery and what is the recovery period?

 It is usual for patients to take at least a week away from work to recover following this procedure.
 Patients are especially asked to avoid direct sunbathing on the eye area for at least twelve months following surgery.